Stefan Ryniewicz: Ładoś Group and Latin American passport ‘affair’

 Ryniewicz and his subordinates Konstanty Rokicki and Juliusz Kühl are supposed to have invented the Latin American passport scheme – a way to rescue Jews stranded in the ghettoes in German-occupied Poland.
 They successfully convinced Jewish leaders from Switzerland – Abraham Silberschein and Chaim Eiss to finance the operation.

-Thanks to the Paraguayan passports produced by the Polish diplomats, their owners were able to survive the dissolution of the ghettos - they were not taken to [Extermination camp| extermination camps] but rather to internment camps in France and Germany, where they could be exchanged for Germans interned in Allied states.
+Thanks to the Paraguayan passports produced by the Polish diplomats, their owners were able to survive the dissolution of the ghettos - they were not taken to extermination camps but rather to internment camps in France and Germany, where they could be exchanged for Germans interned in Allied states.

 The blank passports were bought from the honorary consul of Paraguay, Bernese notary Rudolf Hüggli.
 Juliusz Kühl would bring them to the Polish Consular Section at Thunstrasse 21, where they were filled out by viceconsul Konstanty Rokicki with the names of Polish, German and Dutch Jews.
 Passport details - the lists of names with photos - were smuggled by Silberschein and Eiss.
 Ryniewicz and his superior Aleksander Ładoś provided diplomatic protection for the entire operation and intervened with the Swiss authorities and diplomatic corps.

 According to journalists Zbigniew Parafianowicz and Michał Potocki, the German authorities did not investigate the operation until they had intercepted the last packet of forged passports following the Warsaw Ghetto Uprising.
 Another theory claims that one of the passport bearers tried to escape to Paraguay and alarmed its authorities which – in their turn – cancelled all passports signed by Hügli and informed in December 1943 the Nazi German government.

 The activity of the Ładoś Group was probably known to the Swiss police already in late 1942.
 In January 1943 the Swiss police interrogated Hüggli and after a few months also Eiss and Silberschein.
 They all admitted that the Paraguayan passports were produced by the legation of Poland and pointed at Ryniewicz and/or Rokicki.